 Approximately 75 percent of emerging infectious diseases are zoonotic (i.e. diseases of animals that infect humans).
 The deadly Nipah virus that emerged from the tropical forests of Malaysia in the late 1990s was preceded by widespread deforestation to clear land for pig farms, inadvertently destroying the natural habitats of fruit bats.
 The 2011 movie Contagion was based on this virus.
 When livestock is not available or too expensive, people sometimes resort to eating bushmeat (wild animals).
 In some cultures, bushmeat is considered a delicacy.
 Ebola outbreaks in Africa are believed due to consumption of or interaction with fruit bats or their excreta.

 This interdisciplinary seminar will cover subjects such as basic epidemiology, public health and policy, history of food safety and security, history of meat production and consumption in the 20th century, essentials of zoonotic diseases, the politics of antimicrobial resistance, sanitation and hygiene, environmental health, and the national and international organizations that oversee health and agriculture.
 A series of disease outbreaks will be discussed and analyzed including Severe Acute Respiratory Syndrome (SARS), avian influenza, Nipah virus, Q fever, and Ebola virus.
 Students will learn how to search and download data from government websites and analyze it using Excel and Powerpoint.
 Readings will come from a variety of sources including the medical and veterinary medical literature.
-Field trips to the Rutgers University agriculture facilities and the Stony Brook-Millstone Watershed Association are planned.
+Two field trips are planned.
 In-class exercises, one five-page policy paper, one ten-page final policy paper, and a brief classroom Powerpoint presentation are required.
 A strong background in high school biology is required.

 This seminar will explore how the Internet—and the rapid communication enabled by it—has fundamentally changed the economy and the way we do business.
 What impact has the constant connectivity of an evolving and growing digital network had on the structure and speed of the economy?
 Has the balance of economic power shifted from larger groups to individuals or vice versa?
 How has the nature of trade changed in the digital bazaar?